parislab-ucla/Onboarding/machine_learning.md

 [*Dive into Deep Learning*](https://d2l.ai/)
 ![](https://d2l.ai/_images/front.png)

 Written by Amazon AI team.
-This book is open-source and rich in implementations of deep learning models in various framework (TensorFlow, PyTorch, MXNet).
+This book is open-source and rich in implementations of deep learning models in various frameworks (TensorFlow, PyTorch, MXNet).

 ## 2. For Experts
 [*Deep Learning*](books/Deep-learning-adaptive-computation-and-machine-learning.pdf)